dreamportdev/Osdev-Notes/01_Build_Process/04_Linker_Scripts.md

 After the closing brace is where we tell the linker what program header this section should be in, in this case its the `text` phdr.
 The program header name is prefixed with a colon in this case.

+Similarly to the program headers we should specify ithe following sections in in our script:

+* _.text_
+* _.rodata_
+* _.data_

+and even if not mandatory a good practice is to add a _.bss_ section too, it should include also the `COMMON` symbol.
+For more details have a look at the complete example at the end of the chapter.

+Keep in mind that the order is not important on how you declare them, but it affects how they are placed in memory.

 ## Common Options

 `ENTRY()`: Tells the linker which symbol should be used as the entry point for the program.
 This defaults to `_start`, but can be set to whatever function or label we want our program to start.